codership/documentation/galeracluster/source/documentation/mysql-wsrep-options.rst

 - ``REPLICATE_MYISAM`` - Together with ``wsrep_mode=REPLICATE_ARIA``, this parameter enables Galera to replicate both DDL and DML for ARIA and/or MyISAM using TOI.
 This option requires a primary key for the replicated table.
 To use this mode, set on ``REQUIRED_PRIMARY_KEY,REPLICATE_MYISAM,REPLICATE_ARIA``.
 - ``REQUIRED_PRIMARY_KEY`` - The table must have a primary key defined.
 - ``STRICT_REPLICATION`` - The same as the old ``wsrep_strict_ddl`` setting.
+- ``BF_ABORT_MARIABACKUP`` - With this option, backup execution can be aborted if DDL statements take place during the backup execution.
+Note that node desync and pause operations are still needed, if the node is operating as an SST donor.
 - (Empty) - Giving no value does not change the node behavior.
 This is the default value for MariaDB.

 The options for Percona XtraDB Cluster (PXC) are: